-Treatments for psoriasis targets on slowing down the growth of skin cells and eliminating scales.
-The itchy, inflamed skin that psoriasis causes is commonly treated with medications, topical treatments, and other therapies.
-Simple everyday routine can help you get the most out of your treatment by promoting healing and calming flare-ups.
+Treatments for psoriasis work by slowing down the growth of skin cells and eliminating scales.
+Itchy, inflamed skin caused by psoriasis is commonly treated with medications, topical treatments, and other therapies.
+A simple everyday skin care routine can help you get the most out of your treatment by promoting healing and calming flare-ups.

 1. Keep Your Skin Moist:

-- It's one of the most efficient and simple remedies for itchy skin.
+- Moisture is one of the most efficient and simple remedies for itchy skin.
 It can aid in the healing of your skin as well as the reduction of dryness, irritation, redness, soreness, and scaling.

 - Your moisturizer should be chosen based on how dry your skin is.
 Ointments are thick, heavy, and effective moisture sealants.
 Lotions are thinner and more easily absorbed.
 You can also choose a cream that falls somewhere in the middle.
 Remember that a good product does not have to be pricey.
 Look for a moisturizer that isn't aromatic.